 - 5.3.
-Dynamic performance requirements - 5.3.1.
-Based on a determination by each Contracting Party or regional economic integration organization, either a Hybrid III 50th percentile male dummy $\frac{3}{}$ or a BioRID II 50th percentile male dummy shall be used to determine compliance.
+Dynamic performance requirements

+- 5.3.1.
+Based on a determination by each Contracting Party or regional economic integration organization, either a Hybrid III 50th percentile male dummy $\underline{3}'$ or a BioRID II 50th percentile male dummy shall be used to determine compliance.
 If a Hybrid III dummy is used, the head restraint shall meet the requirements of paragraph 5.3.2.
-If a BioRID II dummy is used, the head restraint shall meet the requirements of paragraph 5.3.3. - 5.3.2.
-Hybrid III Requirements - 5.3.2.1.
-When tested during forward acceleration of the dynamic test platform, in
+If a BioRID II dummy is used, the head restraint shall meet the requirements of paragraph 5.3.3.

+- 5.3.2.
+Hybrid III Requirements

+- 5.3.2.1.
+When tested during forward acceleration of the dynamic test platform, in accordance with Annex 9, at each designated seating position equipped with a head restraint, the head restraint shall conform to paragraphs 5.3.2.2 and 5.3.2.3.

+- 5.3.2.2.
+Angular rotation